 According to AARP, older workers have better attendance records, have better customer service skills, and are more loyal, reliable, and dependable than younger workers.

 Companies with a diverse workforce tend to have a competitive advantage in recruiting and retaining employees.
 Inclusiveness is shown to improve employee retention as two-thirds of job applicants consider diversity important.
+This is one of the reasons why more companies are now offering Inclusion Training Courses to their employees to achieve a more welcoming and accepting working environment for everyone.
 By blending a variety of talents, skills, and perspectives, diverse companies trend toward greater productivity, engagement, and increased customer service.

 People are your greatest asset.
 A variety of people is your greatest investment.